unibaseio/Docs/README.md

 #### Use Cases

-* **High-Performance Data Availability Layer**: A modular solution for AI and Depin public chains.
 * **On-Chain Application Development**: Supports applications in various sectors, including Agent, Depin, Gaming, and Social.

 Unibase stands out by providing a robust, scalable, and secure solution for the growing demands of on-chain AI and Depin applications, leveraging the strengths of Ethereum's security and the vast potential of decentralized infrastructure.